andyatkinson/andyatkinson.github.io/_posts/2026-04-20-postgresql-scaling-aws-christmas-day-traffic-surge.md

 ---
 layout: post
-permalink: /postgresql-scaling-aws-christmas-day-traffic-surge
+permalink: /postgresql-scaling-aws-rds-christmas-day-traffic
-title: Scaling RDS Postgres for Massive Holiday Traffic (#1 in App Store)
+title: Scaling RDS Postgres for Peak Christmas Traffic (#1 in U.S. App Store)
 hidden: true
 ---

 <div class="summary-box">
 <strong>📌 Overview</strong>
 <p>
-On Christmas Day 2024, the Postgres instance powering the Aura Frames app API went down for three hours under surging client application load.
+On Christmas Day 2024, the Postgres instance powering the Aura Frames app API went down for three hours under peak client application load.
 A year later, the reworked approach not only survived, but thrived. </p>
 <p>
 Queries per second (QPS) peaked at 225,000 across the instances, with more than 100K QPS sustained over 10 hours for multiple days, and an average response time of 25 microseconds.
 </p>